graham-hart/pygame-framework/README.md

 Feature List
 -
 - Tilemap system
   - Divides the world into chunks
   - Stores tiles as strings (the names of the tiles)
 - Camera
   - Projects world coordinates to pixel coordinates
   - Scaling & Translation
   - Project & Unproject coordinates, distances, and pygame Rects
+  - Graph coordinates - 0,0 center, +y goes up and +self goes right